rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 you to a few common Rust concepts by showing you how to use them in a real program.
 You’ll learn about `let`, `match`, methods, associated functions, using external crates, and more!
-The following chapters will explore these ideas in more detail.
-In this chapter, you’ll practice the fundamentals.
+The following chapters will explore these ideas in more detail: in this chapter, you’ll practice the fundamentals.

 You’ll implement a classic beginner programming problem: a guessing game.
 Here’s how it works: the program will generate a random integer between 1 and